 This versatile harmonica can sound perfect for quite a range of genres.
-It’s particularly well suited for the blues and allows for some easy bending capabilities.
+This harmonica suits blues players well thanks to its easy bending capabilities.
 Blues players who are looking for a great diatonic harmonica won’t be disappointed by this harp.
 This model has a bit of a reputation and boasts many famous users over the course of music history.
 Some of these include John Lennon, Neil Young, and Bruce Springsteen.

 This handmade German harmonica offers both a great feel and an excellent sound.
 This harmonica offers a full tone along with all of the resonance you’re likely to need.
-The Marine Band Harmonica also has been known to last for years and you can expect it to sound great for a long time to come.
+The Marine Band Harmonica also lasts for years and you can expect it to sound great for a long time to come.
 This makes it a great instrument to grow with as your skills improve.

 The Hohner Marine Band is somewhat lighter and smaller than a lot of the harmonicas out there.
 The instrument is very easy to play and responds fast to your vocal command.
 It has a high-quality comb, 20 reeds, and also 0.9mm brass reed plates.
 A protective case also comes with this harmonica.

 Overall, the Hohner Marine Band Harmonica leaves little to be desired and its position on this list is well-earned.
-Owners of this high-quality instrument will get a lot of enjoyment and longevity out of this instrument as a more than reasonable price.
+Owners of this high-quality instrument will get a lot of enjoyment and longevity out of this instrument at a more than reasonable price.
 This may just be the best starter harmonica out there.

 Featured as Amazon’s choice, this is a great cheap option for beginner harmonica players.
 This harmonica is surprisingly affordable considering its quality and comfort.
 While this isn’t the very highest quality instrument on this list it’s also not the most basic either.

-This simple and easy to play harmonica is great players who are hoping to achieve an authentic blues sound.
+This simple and easy-to-play harmonica is great for players who are hoping to achieve an authentic blues sound.
 Fender seemed to work hard to create a comfortable instrument that is fun to play for players of all levels.

 This instrument is made with blues players in mind and blues players will truly love the sound and playability this harmonica offers.
-While its great for blues players, it offers some versatility as a well and players of all genres will likely enjoy playing it.
+While it’s great for blues players, it offers some versatility as well.
+Players of all genres will likely enjoy playing it.

 The Fender Blues Deluxe Harmonica delivers a classic sound that may be due to the molded PVC comb and the brass reeds.
-This blues harmonica is very comfortable due to its traditional shape and the chromes metal covers.
+This blues harmonica is very comfortable due to its traditional shape and chrome metal covers.

 Overall, this Fender harmonica would make a great choice for newbies and is truly one of the best harmonicas for beginners.
 While it doesn’t quite match the Marine Band harmonica listed above when it comes to features, it still offers quite a lot for the low price you’ll pay.
 This is the best cheap harmonica around and it fares well above others in its price range.